 Robotic Camera Systems Update

-Contributing Editor David Kirk gives us an update on some of the developments over the last year within the world of robotic camera systems…
+Contributing Editor David Kirk gives us a further update on some of the latest developments within robotic camera systems...

 Product refinement in the robotic camera category continues to be fast and furious.
 This article looks at key developments seen over the past year, notably ongoing advances in automated camera tracking.

 Canon's CR-S700R robotic camera system allows still images to be captured from unusual viewpoints.
 It is based on a remote pan head which can be used to control a compatible EOS camera.
 The system includes the CR-G100 IP camera controller.
 Optional CR-A100 software can be used to control multiple cameras from a PC, display live view images, remotely trigger a camera or simultaneously shoot with multiple cameras.
 Turning radius is approximately 26cm.
 The CR-G100 IP camera controller connects to a PC for remote operation using an Ethernet LAN cable.
 "The remote pan head allows operations such as zooming, panning, tilting and rolling," says Canon's European Product Marketing Manager, Ryan Kamata.
 "It can also be used to follow subjects that move at high speed."